Bayesian method for fitting the low-energy constants in chiral perturbation theory: An extra example

-Eq. \eqref{A2} gives the functions in Example II.
+Eq. \eqref{A2} gives the functions of an extra example.
 For convenience, the parameters with the same name in the different functions are different.
 The values of $b_i$ and $a_i^\mathrm{LO}$ can be found in Table \ref{pA2}.
 The values of $a_i^\mathrm{NLO}$ and $a_i^\mathrm{NNLO}$ are given in the second column in Tables \ref{table4} and \ref{table10}, which are marked by a subscript ``tr''.